Live like a maharajah in a Taj Grand Palace

-Walk in the bejewelled footsteps of Indian royalty and stay in their opulent palaces which dominate the landscapes of Jaipur, Udaipur, Jodhpur and Hyderabad.
-Step back in history to a time when a maharajah was welcomed home by his herd of elephant to choosing between a ‘hot’, ‘cold’ or ‘perfume’ tap on the bath.
-Today, you can dip into this bygone era by staying at four of our Taj Grand Palaces; Umaid Bhawan Palace, Taj Falaknuma Palace, Taj Lake Palace Udaipur or Rambagh Palace.
+During your luxury holiday to India, walk in the bejewelled footsteps of Indian royalty and stay in their opulent palaces.
+Step back to a time when a maharajah was welcomed home by his herd of elephant, and boasted bath tubs equipped with perfume taps.
+Today, you can dip into this bygone era by staying at four of the Taj Grand Palaces: Umaid Bhawan Palace, Taj Falaknuma Palace, Taj Lake Palace Udaipur or Rambagh Palace

 By Janet Brice, A&K copywriter